 “The benefits were seen not only in cognition but also in daily activities with indications of brain shrinkage on MRI that suggests that the effects are clinically meaningful,” said D.P.
 Devanand, MD, professor of psychiatry and neurology at Columbia.

 So if like me, you’re focusing on brain health in order to preserve your memory as you age, it’s time to break out those crossword puzzles.

 And here are a few other things that I’m doing that can help:

-- Taking advantage of nootropics – I take Peak PS™ daily to grab the benefits of phosphatidylserine, or PS, which is a key building block for brain health.
-Phosphatidylserine is a nootropic nutrient shown to help support awareness, attention, reasoning and comprehension.
+- Taking advantage of nootropics – Phosphatidylserine is a key building block for brain health.
+Phosphatidylserine is a nootropic nutrient shown to help support normal awareness, attention, reasoning and comprehension.

 - Getting more omega-3s – Research shows that the omega-3 fatty acids found in fish oil help improve memory and learning.

 - Upping my vitamin D – A study found those with very low vitamin D levels had a 122 percent higher risk of developing dementia than those with higher levels.
 A vitamin D deficiency of any kind was tied to a 51 percent higher risk of developing dementia.